A Guide to Montalcino: Tuscany’s Top Wine Town

 It only takes about an hour and a half to drive to the town from here, and you will be able to take in magical views of the gorgeous Tuscan landscapes on the way.
 Alternatively, you can opt to take a public bus which will take longer but is a better option for budget travelers.

-If you are hoping to reach Montalcino on a railway adventure, there are around ten trains a day running from Siena to the nearby station of Buonconvento.
+If you are hoping to reach Montalcino on a railway adventure, there are around 10 trains each day running from Siena to the nearby station of Buonconvento.
 Taking the Grosseto line, this part of the journey takes around 25 minutes.

 Upon arriving at Buonconvento, you will then have to jump on a bus that will take you to Montalcino.
-Fortunately, the bus timetable tends to coincide with the train arrivals, so you won’t have to be hanging around for too long.
+Fortunately, the bus timetable tends to coincide with the train arrivals, so you won’t have to wait for too long.

 If you want to stick to bussing it the whole way to Montalcino, around 12 buses a day set off from Siena to the town on a journey that takes about two hours.
 While some of the buses take you directly to Montalcino, others require you to change at Buonconvento.
 So, make sure you check the timetable carefully and plan your journey accordingly.